Alleny244/Android-RockPaperScissor/README.md

 ## Introduction:

-This is just a small project that I started back in December 2017.
-I was in a period where I was learning to develope Android Application.
-The whole Application is written in Java.
-I soon started working on this little project after learning the basics of Android development.
+This is just a small project that I started wokring on back in December 2017.
+I was in a period where I was learning how to develope Android Applications.
+I soon started working on this little project of mine, after learning the basics of Android development.
 This is a simple Rock, Paper, Scissor game, with a easy user interface that is fairly easy to use by anyone.
+The whole application is written in Java.

 ## How does it work?

 The game is pretty simple and straight forward.
 You are playing against the computer where the computer choses Rock, Paper or Scissors at random.
-While this is happening the user has also the same option.
+While this is happening the user has also the same options.
 The result will then be presented and either one of the players will get a point for each time they win.
 The game ends after one of the players have reached 3 wins/points.
 You will also have the option of playing multiple rounds against the Computer!